Home U.S. Labor Laws Georgia Labor Laws

 - Employees delivering newspapers to consumers may be paid below the minimum wage.

-- Highly Compensated Employees (HCEs): The exemption threshold will rise to $151,164 annually, with at least $1,128 per week paid on a salary basis.
+- Highly Compensated Employees (HCEs): The threshold is $107,432 per year total annual compensation, with at least $684/week on a salary basis.
+The vacated $151,164 figure is not enforceable.

-- Outside Sales and Computer Employees: Certain sales and computer professionals are also exempt from overtime based on duties and pay.
+- Outside Sales and Computer Employees: Certain sales and computer professionals are also exempt based on duties and pay structure.

 Track overtime to the minute and save thousands with Workyard